It is a drug with antibiotic properties that correspond to the group of azalides, which is derived from the macrolides.

 The possible consequences for the infant are diarrhea, fungal infections in the mucous membranes, and sensitization.

-It is advisable to discard the breast milk during the treatment and for two more days after finishing it.
+It is advisable to discard the breast milk during the treatment and two more days after finishing it.

 Treatment with azithromycin may interact with the use of other medications concomitantly.